Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Empirical Application

-The monetary policy shock is identified with Proposition~\ref{prop:indent} \citep[Proposition~2 of][]{Virolainen2:2021} by placing such constraints on $W$ (or equivalently the B-matrix) that it is unambiguously distinguished from the other shocks.
-We assume that the monetary policy shock moves the interest rate and production in opposite directions and that it does not move inflation nor oil price inflation at impact.
-The zero constraints on inflation and oil price inflation obtained the $p$-values $0.22$ and $0.15$ in a Wald test individually and the $p$-value $0.34$ jointly, so they are not rejected.
-These zero constraints are useful for distinguishing the monetary policy shock from the other shocks, but they also dampen the arguably implausible instantaneous increase in prices in response to a contractionary monetary policy shock.\footnote{Our results are, hence, contrary to \cite{Castelnuovo:2016} who argued that muted response of inflation in the Euro area could be caused by misspecified zero constraints in the impact matrix.
-Our model suggests that the zero constraints instead dampen the price puzzle \cite[see][]{Sims:1992}.} The monetary policy shock is distinguished from the other shocks by assuming that first shock moves oil price inflation at impact and that the second and third shocks move inflation at impact.
-This is not economically restrictive, as the responses can be very small.
-The obtained estimates and their approximate standard errors are presented in Appendix~\ref{sec:identmone_estims}.\footnote{The parameters $\lambda_{2i}$‚ $i=1,...,4$, were assumed distinct without a formal justification, which led to statistical identification of the model.
-However, by Proposition~3 of \cite{Virolainen2:2021}, the monetary policy shock is still identified if $\lambda_{2i}=\lambda_{2j}$ for any $i,j=1,2,3$ and additionally $\lambda_{2i}=\lambda_{24}$ for any one of $i=1,2,3$.
-But the approximate standard errors and the Wald test results are valid only if $\lambda_{2i}$ are all distinct.}
+Since the instantaneous increase of prices in response to a contractionary monetary policy shock is arguably implausible, we test for the zero restrictions that the instantaneous responses of inflation and oil price inflation are zero.
+The zero restrictions obtain the $p$-values $0.22$ and $0.15$ in a Wald test individually and the $p$-value $0.34$ jointly, so they are not rejected.\footnote{Interestingly, our results (suggesting that the zero restriction improves plausibility of the response of inflation) are contrary to \cite{Castelnuovo:2016}, who argued that muted response of inflation in the Euro area could be caused by misspecified zero restrictions in the impact matrix.} In addition to dampening the implausible impact responses of prices, the zero restrictions are useful because by Propositions~2 and 3 of \cite{Virolainen:2024}, they make the identification robust to the failure of Assumption~\ref{as:eigenvalues}, whose validity is difficult to justify formally.
+Specifically, the monetary policy shock is still identified if $\lambda_{2i}=\lambda_{2j}$ for any $i,j=1,2,3$ and additionally $\lambda_{2i}=\lambda_{24}$ for any one of $i=1,2,3$ (but the approximate standard errors and the Wald test results are valid only if $\lambda_{2i}$ are all distinct).
+Therefore, we proceed with the model involving these zero restrictions.